-- (a) the personal and unique email addresses of each Responsible Registrant and the Responsible Officer of the Registrant Firm, - (b) the names of all individual Registrants employed by or under contract with the Registrant Firm, - (c) the number of individuals employed by or under contract with the Registrant Firm who are registrants of each regulatory body under the PGA other than EGBC, - (d) a declaration confirming whether the Registrant Firm has, within the previous 12month period, been: - (i) convicted of an offence under a federal or provincial statute, or an equivalent offence in another jurisdiction, - (ii) the subject of an investigation, inquiry, review, or other disciplinary proceeding by a Different Governing Body, that could result in the Registrant Firm's permit, license, or authorization to practice a profession being cancelled, suspended, restricted, or made subject to limits or conditions, or which is not to be published on the Register except as required pursuant to section 5.28 of the Bylaws [Register of Registrant Firms].
+- (a) the personal and unique email addresses of each Responsible Registrant and the Responsible Officer of the Registrant Firm. - (b) the names of all individual Registrants employed by or under contract with the Registrant Firm, - (c) the number of individuals employed by or under contract with the Registrant Firm who are registrants of each regulatory body under the PGA other than EGBC, - (d) a declaration confirming whether the Registrant Firm has, within the previous 12-month period, been: - (i) convicted of an offence under a federal or provincial statute, or an equivalent offence in another jurisdiction, - (ii) the subject of an investigation, inquiry, review, or other disciplinary proceeding by a Different Governing Body, that could result in the Registrant Firm's permit,

-- (iii) the subject of a disciplinary action taken by a Different Governing Body, including an agreement resulting in the resolution of an investigation or disciplinary process, and - (e) all names, both registered and unregistered, under which the Applicant does or has done business over the past year within Canada,
+- license, or authorization to practice a profession being cancelled, suspended, restricted, or made subject to limits or conditions, or - (iii) the subject of a disciplinary action taken by a Different Governing Body, including an agreement resulting in the resolution of an investigation or disciplinary process, and - (e) all names, both registered and unregistered, under which the Applicant does or has done business over the past year within Canada, which is not to be published on the Register except as required pursuant to section 5.28 of the Bylaws [Register of Registrant Firms].